sanderslab/sanderslab.github.io/_pages/home.md

 ![]({{ site.url }}{{ site.baseurl }}/images/latest_collage.png){: style="width: 625px; float: left;margin-right: 20px; border: 10px"}
 ---
 <br>
-We are interested in solving an overarching problem in medical research: While new technologies are generating multimodal data at an unprecedented rate, most methods that are being utilized for data analysis are designed on non-medical domains. **We are creating methods to fit the science and not make science fit the methods.**
+**Our mission is to create methods to fit the science and not make science fit the methods.**

 Specifically, we are interested in the following questions that have clinical relevance: